Latest Options in Mammography Offered at University Hospitals Seidman Cancer Center and Several Locations throughout Northeast Ohio

 seeing is believing.

-The mammography team at UH Breast Health Center works exclusively with patients undergoing screening or diagnostic mammograms.
+The breast imaging team at University Hospitals Breast Health Centers works exclusively with patients undergoing screening or diagnostic mammograms.
 Because our radiologists have had specialized training in breast imaging, they are especially adept at detecting disease.
-We are also the first healthcare provider in northeast Ohio to offer tomosynthesis, or advanced 3D imaging, for the earliest detection of breast cancer.
+We are also the first health care provider in northeast Ohio to offer tomosynthesis, or advanced 3-D mammography, for the earliest detection of breast cancer.

-UH Breast Health Center team members are experts in digital mammography.
+UH team members are experts in digital mammography.
 In general, digital mammograms are equivalent to traditional film mammograms for diagnosing cancer, but significantly better for three groups of women:

 - Women under age 50 (regardless of breast tissue density)